-Make sure the cap is tightened securely to prevent fuel spillage in case of an accident.
-Use only a genuine Toyota fuel tank cap for replacement.
-It has a builtin check valve to reduce fuel tank vacuum.
+- Make sure the cap is tightened securely to prevent fuel spillage in case of an accident. - Use only a genuine Toyota fuel tank cap for replacement.
+It is designed to regulate fuel tank pressure.

 Detachable moon roof- -Moon roof precautions